JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/references_and_resolve.md

 All PSI elements which work as references (for which the <ui-path>Navigate | Declaration or Usages</ui-path> action applies) need to implement the
 [`PsiElement.getReference()`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiElement.java) method and to return a [`PsiReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiReference.java) implementation from that method.
 The `PsiReference` can be implemented by the same class as `PsiElement`, or by a different class.
-An element can also contain multiple references (for example, a string literal can contain multiple substrings which are valid fully-qualified class names), in which case it can implement `PsiElement.getReferences()` and return the references as an array.
+An element can also contain multiple references (for example, a string literal can contain multiple substrings which are valid fully qualified class names), in which case it can implement `PsiElement.getReferences()` and return the references as an array.
 To optimize `PsiElement.getReferences()` performance, consider implementing [`HintedReferenceHost`](%gh-ic%/platform/core-api/src/com/intellij/psi/HintedReferenceHost.java) to provide additional hints.

-The primary method of the [`PsiReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiReference.java) interface is `resolve()`, which returns the element to which the reference points, or `null` if it was not possible to resolve the reference to a valid element (for example, should it point to an undefined class).
+The primary method of the [`PsiReference`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiReference.java) interface is `resolve()`.
+It returns the element to which the reference points, or `null` if it was not possible to resolve the reference to a valid element (for example, should it point to an undefined class).
 The resolved element should implement the [`PsiNamedElement`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiNamedElement.java) interface.
-In order to enable more advanced functionality, prefer implementing [`PsiNameIdentifierOwner`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiNameIdentifierOwner.java) over [`PsiNamedElement`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiNamedElement.java) where possible.
+To enable more advanced functionality, prefer implementing [`PsiNameIdentifierOwner`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiNameIdentifierOwner.java) over [`PsiNamedElement`](%gh-ic%/platform/core-api/src/com/intellij/psi/PsiNamedElement.java) where possible.

 > While the referencing element and the referenced element both may have a name, only the element which **introduces** the name (e.g., the definition `int x = 42`) needs to implement `PsiNamedElement`.
 > The referencing element at the point of usage (e.g., the `x` in the expression `x + 1`) should not implement `PsiNamedElement` since it does not _have_ a name.